ilya-devyatovsky/rtb/README.md

 ## Overview

-`Rtb` brokers a bidding session by sending requests in parallel to multiple backends and chooses the cheapest offer in a specific timeout (default 50ms).
+`Rtb` brokers a bidding session by sending requests in parallel to multiple backends and chooses the highest bid in a specific timeout (default 50ms).

 ## Usage